jk-jeon/jk-jeon.github.io/_posts/2022-12-28-fixed-precision-formatting.md

 # So what is the goal precisely?

-Let's summarize what exactly is the problem we want to solve:
+Let's summarize what exactly the problem we want to solve is:

-> For a given binary floating-point number $w$ and a positive integer $d$, how to print $d$ many decimal digits of $w$, counting from the first nonzero digit?
+> For a given binary floating-point number $w$ and a positive integer $d$, how to print $d$ many decimal digits of $w$ with rounding, counting from the first nonzero digit?

-First, I want to mention that I stated the number of digits is counted *from the first nonzero digit*.
-Sometimes what the user gives is not that number of digits, for example it might be the number of digits after the decimal point.
+First, I want to mention that I have stated the number of digits is counted *from the first nonzero digit*.
+Sometimes the users may have a different idea about the number of digits; for example it might be the number of digits after the decimal point.
 For instance, if our number is $0.00175$, then it has $3$ decimal digits counting from the first nonzero digit (which is $1$), but it has $5$ decimal digits after the decimal point.
-However, this difference in the end will not affect the core of the algorithm that much, so I will just stick to what I have stated.
+However, this difference will not significantly affect the core of the algorithm, so I will stick to what I have stated.

-Note that, of course, this is not a very interesting problem if all we want is just to print the digits.
-However, typically this is done with the so called "big integer" arithmetic.
-Big integer arithmetic is notoriously slow, and also it typically involves heap allocation which is an absolute No-No in certain domains.
-In our case, it is probably easy to at least avoid heap allocations since the numbers we need to deal with are not horrendously large.
-But even without heaps, big integer arithmetic is still very heavy, especially the typical performance of division is quite dreadful.
+Note that, of course, this is not a very interesting problem if all we want to do is just printing the digits.
+However, typically this is done with so-called "big integer" arithmetic.
+Big integer arithmetic is notoriously slow, and also typically involves heap allocation, which is an absolute no-no in certain domains.
+In our case, it is probably easier to at least avoid heap allocations since the numbers we need to deal with are not horrendously large.
+But even without heaps, big integer arithmetic is still very heavy; the typical performance of division is especially quite dreadful.
 With this in mind, here is a revised version of our goal:

-> For a given binary floating-point number $w$ and a positive integer $d$, how to *quickly* print $d$ many decimal digits of $w$, counting from the first nonzero digit, *only with* reasonably-sized big integer arithmetic, possibly avoiding divisions?
+> For a given binary floating-point number $w$ and a positive integer $d$, how to **quickly** print $d$ many decimal digits of $w$ with rounding, counting from the first nonzero digit, with **reasonably-sized** big integer arithmetic only, possibly avoiding divisions?

-Actually, the current state-of-the-art algorithm to my knowledge, [Ryū-printf](https://dl.acm.org/doi/pdf/10.1145/3360595), developed by Ulf Adams in 2019, already achieves this goal.
+The current state-of-the-art algorithm to my knowledge, [Ryū-printf](https://dl.acm.org/doi/pdf/10.1145/3360595), developed by Ulf Adams in 2019, already achieves this goal.
 Assuming IEEE-754 binary64, the maximum size of integers appearing inside the algorithm is $256$-bits, which is quite reasonable.
 It also does not directly do long division.
-As a consequence, Ryū-printf is very fast, especially for large precision it is so much faster than other algorithms out there using regular big integers.
+As a consequence, Ryū-printf is very fast, especially for large precision, where it is much faster than other algorithms that use regular big integers.

-However, the biggest problem of Ryū-printf is that it relies on a gigantic precomputed data table, which is about $\mathbf{102}$ **KB**.
+However, the biggest problem with Ryū-printf is that it relies on a gigantic precomputed data table, which is about $\mathbf{102}$ **KB**.
 Compare this to the size of the Dragonbox table, which is only of $9.7$ KB.
 Moreover, it is not so difficult to trade a little bit of performance to compress this $9.7$ KB table down to $584$ bytes.
-However, it is not so obvious if can we do something like that for Ryū-printf.
+However, it is not obvious if can we do something similar for Ryū-printf.

-Back in 2020, I tried to implement Ryū-printf and was able to come up with an implementation strategy that allows us to compress the table down into $39$ KB, while at the same time delivering a more or less equivalent performance to the reference implementation.
-But you know, $39$ KB is still HUGE.
-More importantly, I was still not aware of any way to reasonably trade more performance to get a smaller table size.
-I mean, I knew a way to make the table smaller by sacrificing some performance (and I'm pretty sure Ulf Adams is probably also aware of a similar idea), but I could not make it smaller than, say, $10$ KB.
+Back in 2020, I tried to implement Ryū-printf and was able to come up with an implementation strategy that allows us to compress the table down into $39$ KB, while delivering performance that is more or less equivalent to the reference implementation.
+But you know, $39$ KB is still *huge*.
+More importantly, I was not aware of any way to reasonably trade more performance for a smaller table size.
+I mean, I knew of a way to make the table smaller by sacrificing some performance (and I'm pretty sure Ulf Adams is probably also aware of a similar idea), but I couldn't make it smaller than, say, $10$ KB.

-A funny thing is that the large table size is essentially due to the possibility of excessive precision, which as I pointed out several times, is not the common use-case.
+The large table size is essentially due to the possibility of excessive precision, which, as I pointed out several times, is not the common use case.
 I do not think it's a good idea to have a table as large as $39$ KB just to be prepared for a very rare possibility.
-If we can reduce the size of the table while delivering a reasonable performance for the common case, which is, the small precision case, then that would be nice.
+If we can reduce the size of the table while delivering a reasonable performance for the common case, i.e., the small precision case, then that would be nice.

 So here is the second revision of our goal:

-> For a given binary floating-point number $w$ and a positive integer $d$, how to quickly print $d$ many decimal digits of $w$, counting from the first nonzero digit, only with reasonably-sized big integer arithmetic, possibly avoiding divisions, and also with reasonably-sized precomputed cache data, preferably with a generic method of trading the performance with the data size?
+> For a given binary floating-point number $w$ and a positive integer $d$, how to quickly print $d$ many decimal digits of $w$ with rounding, counting from the first nonzero digit, with reasonably-sized big integer arithmetic only, possibly avoiding divisions, and also with reasonably-sized precomputed cache data, preferably with a generic method of trading the performance with the data size?
 Also the performance when $d$ is small is more important than the performance when $d$ is large.

-As a spoiler, this is what I concluded: *for IEEE-754 binary64, it is possible to compute an arbitrary number of digits only with computations involving integers no longer than $256$-bits, with precomputed data only of size $\mathbf{3.6}$ **KB**, also with a fewer number of $64$-bit integer multiplications than Ryū-printf*.
+As a spoiler, this is what I concluded: *for IEEE-754 binary64, it is possible to compute an arbitrary number of digits using only computations involving integers no longer than $256$-bits, with precomputed data that is only $\mathbf{3.6}$ **KB** in size, also requiring a fewer number of $64$-bit integer multiplications than Ryū-printf*.

 (Actually, this is a lie; this $3.6$ KB table is *in addition to* the Dragonbox table, which is of $9.7$ KB.
-But as I pointed out, it is easy to compress it down to $584$ bytes.)
+But the combined size of the two tables is still much smaller than Ryū-printf's, and as I pointed out, it is easy to compress the Dragonbox table down to $584$ bytes.)

-Furthermore, it is possible to flexibly trade the maximum required bit-width of integers (thus the required number of multiplications) and the size of precomputed data.
-For example, it is possible to reduce the size of data to $\mathbf{580}$ **bytes**, at the cost of allowing integers of at most $1024$-bits to appear during the computation.
+Additionally, it is possible to flexibly trade the maximum required bit-width of integers (thus the required number of multiplications) for the size of precomputed data.
+For example, it is possible to reduce the size of data to $\mathbf{580}$ **bytes**, at the cost of allowing integers of uo to $1024$-bits to appear during computation.

 # Acknowledgement

-[Ryū-printf](https://dl.acm.org/doi/pdf/10.1145/3360595) is of course the first source of inspirations, although what I ended up with is not directly based on it.
-Many other crucial inspirations were from private conversation with James Edward Anhalt III about his [integer formatting algorithm](https://github.com/jeaiii/itoa) and related topics.
-[This paper](https://arxiv.org/abs/1902.01961v3) by Lemire et al on remainder computation was also quite influential.
-[The work](https://drive.google.com/file/d/1luHhyQF9zKlM8yJ1nebU0OgVYhfC6CBN/view) by Raffaello Giulietti and Dmitry Nadezhin, which my [previous work](https://github.com/jk-jeon/dragonbox) on shortest roundtrip formatting is directly based on, is where I learned the relevancy of the concept of [continued fractions](https://en.wikipedia.org/wiki/Continued_fraction), which is undoubtedly the most crucial element in the development of this algorithm.
+[Ryū-printf](https://dl.acm.org/doi/pdf/10.1145/3360595) is the first source of inspiration, although what I ended up with is not directly based on it.
+Many other crucial inspirations came from private conversations with James Edward Anhalt III about his [integer formatting algorithm](https://github.com/jeaiii/itoa) and related topics.
+[This paper](https://arxiv.org/abs/1902.01961v3) by Lemire et al on remainder computation was also influential.
+[The work](https://drive.google.com/file/d/1luHhyQF9zKlM8yJ1nebU0OgVYhfC6CBN/view) by Raffaello Giulietti and Dmitry Nadezhin, on which my [previous work](https://github.com/jk-jeon/dragonbox) on shortest roundtrip formatting is directly based, is where I learned about the relevancy of the concept of [continued fractions](https://en.wikipedia.org/wiki/Continued_fraction), which is undoubtedly the most crucial element in the development of this algorithm.
 Thanks to Shengdun Wang for many discussions on possible optimizations.
-He is also the one who told me that fixed-precision formatting can be utilized as a subroutine for correct parsing back in 2019-2020.
+He is also the one who told me that fixed-precision formatting could be used as a subroutine for correct parsing back in 2019-2020.
+Special thanks to Seung uk Jang for reviewing this lengthy post.

 # The core idea